NYTEMODEONLY/grok-code/README.md

 ## Overview

 **Grok Code** is a powerful, terminal-based coding assistant powered by Grok AI from xAI.
-Inspired by advanced tools like Claude Code, it transforms your command line into an intelligent coding environment.
+It transforms your command line into an intelligent coding environment.
 Whether you're building a simple script, debugging complex code, or generating entire projects (e.g., a Next.js app ready for Vercel deployment), Grok Code handles it all with natural language prompts.

 Built for developers who prefer staying in the terminal, Grok Code supports multi-file edits, autonomous workflows, git integration, custom commands, and more.
 It's stateful, agentic, and optimized for efficiency—leveraging Grok's advanced reasoning to plan, code, test, and iterate.

 **Current Version:** 1.0.0 (Released: July 10, 2025)
-**Built by:** xAI
+**Built by:** nytemode
 **License:** MIT

 ## Key Features

-Grok Code is designed to be a full-featured competitor to tools like Claude Code, with enhancements for seamless integration and user control:
+Grok Code is designed to be a full-featured coding assistant with enhancements for seamless integration and user control:

 - **AI-Powered Coding Assistance**: Interact with Grok AI via natural language.
 Ask to write code, debug errors, optimize functions, or generate entire projects.
 Grok thinks step-by-step, proposes plans, and outputs in markdown for clarity.